sanketgupta07/DesignPattern/README.md

 	2. Factory

 		In factory pattern we create object without exposing the instantiation logic.
 We use a common interface to refer dame type of objects.

+	3. Abstract Factory

+		Abstract factory is a factory of factories.
+It provides an interface for creating objects of related families or dependent object without declaring their concrete classes.

 * Structural Design Pattern